-Tehmina Jabeen 1 Khalida Rauf 2
+Khalida Rauf 1 Tehmina Jabeen 2

-1Institute of Clinical Psychology, University of Karachi, Pakistan 2 Federal Urdu University of Arts Sciences and Technology, Karachi, Pakistan
+1 Federal Urdu University of Arts Sciences and Technology, Karachi, Pakistan 2 Institute of Clinical Psychology, University of Karachi, Pakistan

-ABSTRACT: This endeavour was to examine the role of birth order associated with the prevalence of anxiety related emotional disorders in adolescents and to investigate the gender difference for levels of anxiety in adolescents.
-The sample comprised of 65 individuals aged between 12 to 18 years.
-The participants were divided into two groups; both groups consisted of 50 males and 15 females selected conveniently.
+ABSTRACT: This endeavor was to examine the role of birth order associated with the prevalence of anxiety related emotional disorders in adolescents and to investigate the gender difference for levels of anxiety in adolescents.
+The sample comprised of 65 individuals aged between twelve to eighteen years.
+The participants were divided into two groups; both groups consisted of 50 male and 15 females selected conveniently.
 Among them 28 were first born and 37 were later born.
 Univariate analysis was conducted via SPSS 20.00.
 An insignificant relationship between birth order and gender was observed.
 In terms of each variable, there is significant main effect for birth order and the main effect for gender indicated a statistically insignificant difference in the prevalence of anxiety disorders between the males and females.

-KEY WORDS: anxiety, birth order, gender, adolescence
+KEYWORDS: anxiety, birth order, gender, adolescence